This Veteran’s Day, Help Veterans Heal: LeafFilter Raises Funds For Wags 4 Warriors

-The LeafFilter Family is a pretty diverse group.
+The LeafFilter family is a pretty diverse group.
 We come from a wide variety of backgrounds, and we bring to the table all sorts of admirable skills.
 We also have, as you surely have learned, an incredible ability to join forces to bring about change.
 This November, LeafFilter is striving to raise funds to change the lives of local veterans.

 All month long, LeafFilter will be raising money and donations for Wags 4 Warriors (you can make your own donation here).
-To find out more about the thought behind this fundraising initiative and what Wags 4 Warriors is, I sat down with Stephen Roberts, the Warehouse Manager up at our Macedonia, Ohio office.
+To find out more about the thought behind this fundraising initiative and what Wags 4 Warriors is, I sat down with Stephen Roberts, the warehouse manager up at our Macedonia, Ohio office.

 LeafFilter: Thank you for sitting down with me today, Stephen!
 Tell me about yourself.

 Stephen: My name is Stephen, and I run the warehouse out in Macedonia, Ohio.
 I’ve been there for nine months.
 I’m a Florida guy – I’m originally from Tallahassee.
-I did almost 12 years in the Marine Corps.
+I spent almost 12 years in the Marine Corps.

 LeafFilter: Wow!
 What made you decide to go into the Marines?
 Is that something you always wanted to do?